© Crown copyright 2016

 - rent deposits or rent in advance if you need to move home

 This will depend on your council.
+Check with your council if you can apply online, by downloading an application form from their website or by phoning them.
 You can find their contact details on letters from them, or check at – www.gov.uk/find-your-local-council

 Find out what other help you can get towards housing costs if you get: